mdsojibcsr/mdsojibcsr/README.md

 ### 👨🏻‍🎓 Education

-1. BS in Chemistry at National University,
+1. BS in Chemistry at National Universityy.
 2. HSC in Science at Varendra College, Rajshahi, Bangladesh.
 3. SSC in Science at Nachole Pilot High School, Chapainawabganj, Bangladesh.